·

 verb “charge”

-charge; he charges; past charged, part. charged; ger. charging
+infinitive charge; he charges; past tense charged; past part. charged; ger. charging

 1. to ask for payment for a product or service